soap-dispersed/time-series-project/README.md

 ### The Plan

+Method:

+- Imports used can be found in `imports.py`.
+(Please ensure libraries are installed for package support).
+- Acquire data using MySQL.
+Query codeup db.
+- Prepare data using time-analysis techniques which frames the data in terms of date of order.
+- Explore data using the keen eyes of weathered data scientist and primier tools such as Pandas, Python, Statsmodels, etc...
+- Model qualitative predictions based on current trend forecasting.

 1. Acquisition

-- In this stage, I obtained Superstore customer data by querying the Codeup MySQL database hosted at data.codeup.com.
+- In this stage, we obtained Superstore customer data by querying the Codeup MySQL database hosted at data.codeup.com.
 The original source of this data was db.codeup.com.

 2. Preparation

-- I cleaned and prepped the data by:
+- We cleaned and prepped the data by:
     - removing all observations that included null values
     - renaming columns for readability
     - changing data types where appropriate